 Export DOCX via REST API

 The DOCX export API converts Tiptap JSON documents into .docx (Microsoft Word) files.
+It uses the same conversion library as the editor extension and produces equivalent DOCX output for standard content.

 Review the postman collection